crhoads1024/Cypress/README.md

  - From the Cypress test runner you can run the integration test file by clicking individually or click "Run all specs"

+Using Cypress I have created a small set of API tests to validate the search function works.
+For me to be satisfied that I have tested it effectively I would like to have a test for each input set in the search url and validate results are returned for the proper inputs sent; not just for the API layer but for the UI layer as well.

+The code that runs validates the positive routes for the baseInputs, an alternate inputCurrency, an alternate roomQty, and an alernate guestQty.

+Enjoy!